Alternating Linearization for Structured Regularization Problems: Numerical experiments

 \section{Numerical experiments}

-In this section, we present results on a number of simulation and real data studies involving a variety of non differentiable penalty functions.
-We compare the alternating linearization algorithm (ALIN) with competing approaches in terms of iteration steps, computation time and estimation accuracy.
+In this section, we present results on a number of simulations and real data studies involving a variety of non-differentiable penalty functions.
+We compare the alternating linearization algorithm (ALIN) with competing approaches in terms of iteration steps, computation time, and estimation accuracy.
 All these studies are performed on an AMD 2.6GHZ, 4GB RAM computer using MATLAB.